amiturgman/video-tagging/README.md

 run with your favorite server.

 **Control API**
-The control recieves and sends data from/to the host.
+The control receives and sends data from/to the host.

 **Input Data**
 The following properties must be populated: